 - the Canadian Association of Foot Care Nurses’ National Competencies for Advanced Nursing Foot Care in Canada (2017);

 - the automated supplemental information written by your Educator and provided upon submission of each assignment.

 3. Helpful Multiple Choice Tips

-Multiple-choice assignments measure knowledge and comprehension of application, critical thinking and affect of the topic.
+Multiple choice assignments can measure knowledge and comprehension of application, critical thinking and affect of the topic.

-- Assignments are located on the Student Lounge, at the bottom of the page for each week.
+- Assignments are located in the Student Lounge, at the bottom of the page for each week.